(excluding fall/spring shipping items)

 The Pink Lady Apple is a native of Western Australia and does extraordinarily well in warm and hot climates.
-As an extra perk, versatile Pink Lady also thrives in colder climates--making this beauty a cold-hardy and heat-resistant treasure.
+As an extra perk, the versatile Pink Lady also thrives in colder climates--making this beauty a cold-hardy and heat-resistant treasure.

 Get ready for a show-stopping experience from mid-spring through early summer as fragrant, creamy white to pale pink blossoms appear.
 You’ll find the air around this tree heavily perfumed from the enormous quantity of blooms it can produce.